The South African Mint

 The South African Mint Company is a leading coin-maker, minting all South Africa’s coins and supplying coin blanks to many other countries.
 Although the its main function is to ensure that the country has enough coins in circulation, it is also renowned for minting commemorative coins, which are treasured by coin collectors around the world.

-In 1996, the company opened Coin World, a retail outlet and museum that has become a major tourist draw card.
+In 1996, the company opened Coin World in Centurion, a retail outlet and museum that has become a major tourist draw card.
 A trained guide talks visitors through the display of South African coins, working minting machinery, artworks and antique furniture.
 Visitors are also able to strike their own proof coin on “Oom Paul”, one of the world’s oldest working mint presses.